 And what if the articles were on specific areas of a topic?
 So, if we wanted to differentiate between qualitative and quantitative research, for example.
 There wasn’t the choice of icons to do this.

-But, what if our writing articles needed icons to represent writing advertising copy, sales copy, and writing for blogs.
+A final example.
+There was a good pen icon to symbolise writing.
+But our writing skills guides needed icons to represent different writing skills like advertising copy, sales copy, and writing for blogs.
 Would the same pen makes sense for those different sub-topics?

 No.

-So, we needed icons which had a consistent theme (writing), but be differentiated enough from each other to cover each specific sub-topic.
+So, we needed icons which had a consistent theme (writing), but were differentiated enough from each other to cover specific sub-topics.

-And then of course, with more obscure or very specific topics, sometimes there just isn’t a default icon to use.
-So, to design icons for topics like market research agencies or online store strategy for example, we had to create icons from scratch.
+Plus, with more obscure or very specific topics, sometimes there’s no usable icon in the defaults.
+You have to design icons from scratch for topics like market research agencies or online store strategy, for example.

 That’s why knowing how to create icons helped us find graphic design answers to these challenges.